De La Salle North Catholic High School: Sports

-The mascot of the school is a kneeling knight.
+The mascot of the school is a knight.

 In 2004, after four years in existence, the De La Salle Knights boys soccer team finished second in the Oregon 2A state playoffs of the Oregon School Activities Association.
 They defeated the Oregon Episcopal School Aardvarks in the regional playoffs, but then lost 0–5 to Catlin Gabel in the championship game.
 In 2017, the De La Salle Knights' boy soccer team ranked 5th in state.
-The boys soccer team would reach the playoffs facing Delphian The Delphian School.
+The boys soccer team would reach the playoffs facing The Delphian School.
 The boys soccer team will end up winning 1-0.
-Next up they would face the 4th rank St. Mary's School (Medford, Oregon), the game would finish 2-2, De La Salle defeated St. Marys in extra time.
+Next up they would face the 4th rank St. Mary's School (Medford, Oregon), the game would finish 2-2, De La Salle defeated St. Mary's in extra time.
 For the first time since 2004, the De La Salle Knights Boys soccer team would reach the OSAA 3A/2A/1A semifinals but would end up losing to the eventually state champions Riverside Junior/Senior High School 4–0.

 In 2014, the Knights' boys' basketball team finished second in Oregon 3A state playoffs, losing to rival Valley Catholic.
 Reaching the state playoffs again in 2015, the Knights finished in 4th place.
 Then in 2016, the Knights' boys' basketball team finished second, losing to St. Mary's of Medford in the championship game.